 VI.
 Acknowledgments

-We would like to thank Chippie Kislik and Victoria Ly for their support and supervision for the project as the management team at DEVELOP NASA Ames Research Center.
+We would like to thank Chippie Kislik and Victoria Ly for their support and supervision for the project as the management team at NASA DEVELOP—Ames Research Center.
 Their connections with other researchers in the field and mentorship made the project possible.

+We would also like to thank our partners:

 -Dr. Sergio Cerdeira, Marine Monitoring Coordinator at Comisión Nacional para el Conocimiento y Uso de la Biodiversidad (CONABIO)